BootBlock/PoSh-Backup/README.md

 *   `-SyncSchedules`: Synchronises job schedules from the configuration file with the Windows Task Scheduler, creating, updating, or removing tasks as needed, then exits.
 Requires Administrator privileges.
 *   `-CheckForUpdate`: Checks for available updates to PoSh-Backup online and then exits.
 Does not perform any backup operations.
 *   `-Quiet`: Suppresses all non-essential console output.
 Critical errors will still be displayed.
 Useful for scheduled tasks.
+*   `-GetEffectiveConfig <JobName>`: A utility parameter.
+Displays the fully resolved, effective configuration for a given job name, including all global, set, and CLI overrides, then exits.
+Does not run a backup.

 ### Pinning Backups to Prevent Deletion
 PoSh-Backup includes a feature to "pin" a specific backup archive, which makes it immune to automatic deletion by local or remote retention policies.
 This is useful for preserving important milestone backups, such as the first backup of a new system, a backup from before a major upgrade, or a known-good full backup that you want to keep as a baseline.